 The first move toward certification is a gap analysis.
 This is essentially a diagnostic review where a consultant assesses your current quality management system against the ISO 9001 standards.
 The goal is to identify any discrepancies or areas that don’t meet the requirements.
 This initial assessment provides a clear, actionable roadmap for the entire certification journey, ensuring you focus your efforts where they’re needed most and setting a solid foundation for the next steps.

-Step 2: Develop and Implement Your System
+Step 2: Build and Implement Your Quality System

 Once the gaps are identified, the next step is to develop and implement a quality management system (QMS) that meets ISO 9001 requirements.
 A consultant is invaluable here, helping you create all the necessary documents, from your quality manual to process guides.
 They provide guidance and expertise to ensure your system is not only compliant but also practical for your team to use every day, making the transition as smooth as possible.

-Step 3: Conduct Internal Audits
+Step 3: Run Internal Audits to Test Your System

 After implementing your QMS, you need to conduct internal audits to make sure it’s working as intended.
 These audits are a critical dress rehearsal for the final certification audit.
 A consultant can train your team to perform these checks or handle the internal audit process for you.
 This step helps you identify and fix any issues ahead of time, ensuring all your documents are correct and your team is ready for the official evaluation.

-Step 4: Complete the Certification Audit
+Step 4: Ace the Final Certification Audit

 The final step is the certification audit, which is performed by an official auditor known as a registrar.
 Your consultant will help you find a reputable registrar and provide support during the audit itself.
 They can help answer the auditor’s questions and, if any minor problems are found, guide you through the corrective actions.
 Passing this audit culminates in achieving your ISO 9001 certification, validating your organization’s commitment to quality.